nandostyle/AmountToWordsLibrary/README.md

-# NumberToWordConverter
+# AmountToWordConverter

-NumberToWordConverter

 ### A static utility class to convert numbers to words in multiple languages and currencies.

 A self-contained C#/.NET 6 or .NET Framework 4.7.2 class library designed for easy integration into any .NET application, including those using VB.NET.
-It converts a decimal number into its word representation, handling multiple languages and currency formats.
+It converts an amount (represented by two decimal numbers) into its word representation, handling multiple languages and currency formats.

 > **Note:** The code is designed to be easily adaptable to almost any .NET Framework or .NET version.